-Counseling may include aptitude, interest, achievement or personality tests.
+Counseling may include aptitude, interest, achievement or personality tests as requested by the student.
 The Counseling Staff may also assist the student in securing services outside the College.

 A collection of occupational information materials and catalogs from various institutions is available in the Center for student use.